 And yet, your gallant hope held to the last That there would come a heart to take you in.

-Some came who yelled at your bewilderment, Some kicked you or threw things till you’d gone, BUT, Oh more cruel was the one’s who bent and petted you, and murmured quietly and walked on.
-CHARLOTTE MISH by glenn Wolfe
+Some came who jeered at your bewilderment, Some kicked you, shouted threw things till you’d gone, But oh more cruel was the one who bent And petted you, and murmured–then went on.–CHARLOTTE MISH written in 1935